Daewooer/quizst3/README.md

 #Hello World!
-becayse our class gets sperated i made a quiz so we don't lose contact
+because our class gets sperated i made a quiz so we don't lose contact